 How to use cleansing oil in your skincare routine:

-Getting started is easy, but there might be a few steps that are a little different from those of micellar water or foam cleansers you’re used to.
+Getting started with any new skincare product has a slight learning curve.
+And while oil cleansers are generally beginner-friendly, a few steps might be a little different from those of the micellar water or foaming facial cleansers you’re used to.

 Here’s the step-by-step guide: